 - Title research.
 The client didn’t have a lead prospecting strategy that would cover all titles interested in the product.
 As most OTH customers came from referrals, the sales team hadn’t yet developed a specific ideal customer profile (ICP) that could be worked out into several customer personas and result in an effective title research.

-Known for its well-coordinated teamwork, Belkins used its proven sales strategy while OTH supported the effort with timely feedback.
+Known for its well-coordinated teamwork as a healthcare lead generation agency, Belkins used its proven sales strategy while OTH supported the effort with timely feedback.
 To help OTH with prospecting, here are some of the major points Belkins touched on.

 The primary target audience for the OTH product is healthcare providers, including public hospitals, private hospitals, clinics, caregivers, and nursing centers.
 The Belkins team, however, expanded the pool of titles beyond medical positions (like head doctors) to include IT people, CEOs, CFOs, CTOs, VPs, and other C-suite titles responsible for finances, business development, and innovation.